VictorHarri-Chal/Sokoban/README.md

 ## Getting Started
 Execute ```make``` then ```./my_sokoban map.txt```

-You can edit the map file representing the warehouse map, it must have the same amount of boxes `X` and storage location `O`.
+You can edit the map file representing the warehouse map, it must have the same amount of boxes `X` and storage locations `O`.
 The player is represented by a `P` and walls by `#`.

 ![MY_SOKOBAN](my_sokoban.png)